What is a payment gateway and how does it work?

 But behind the scenes, several sophisticated steps and precise systems are working together to move funds from buyer to seller – and a payment gateway is part of that magic.

-Whether you’re new to the world of payment processing or a seasoned business owner looking to overhaul or expand your checkout options, read on to learn what a payment gateway is and how it works.
-Plus, get tips to help you choose a payment gateway integration for your operation.
+Whether you’re new to the world of payment processing or a seasoned business owner looking to overhaul or expand your checkout options, read on to learn what a payment gateway is, how it works, how payment gateways differ from banks - and to choose one for your own business.

 What is a payment gateway?